-State forestry agencies provide fire control, prevention, protection and fuels management; provide landowner assistance and outreach; manage forests and operate timber sale programs; engage in forest health and invasive species activities; manage urban and community forestry efforts; offer conservation education; and have oversight for compliance, regulatory, monitoring, and policy development activities related to natural resource management.
+State forestry agencies provide fire control, prevention, protection, and fuels management, as well as landowner assistance and outreach.
+These agencies also manage forests and urban and community forestry efforts, operate timber sale programs, engage in forest health and invasive species activities, offer conservation education, and oversee regulatory compliance, program monitoring, and policy development related to natural resource management.

-Though primarily responsible for forests on state and privately owned lands, state foresters also work with federal agency partners such as the USDA Forest Service and Natural Resources Conservation Service.
+Though primarily responsible for forests on state and privately owned lands, state foresters also work with federal agency partners such as the USDA Forest Service and USDA Natural Resources Conservation Service.